sensu/sensu-docs/content/sensu-go/5.0/installation/install-sensu.md

 sudo cp /etc/sensu/backend.yml.example /etc/sensu/backend.yml
 {{< /highlight >}}

-The backend config requires `state-dir` to be set.
-The example config sets `state-dir` to `/var/lib/sensu` by default.
+_NOTE: The Sensu backend can be configured using a `/etc/sensu/backend.yml` configuration file or using `sensu-backend start` configuration flags.
+For more information, see the [backend reference][6]._

 ### 3. Start the service

-Start the backend using systemd.
+Start the backend using a service manager.

 {{< highlight shell >}}
-sudo systemctl start sensu-backend
+sudo service sensu-backend start
 {{< /highlight >}}

-You can verify that sensu-backend is running properly using the log files.
+You can verify that the backend is running properly using the [service log][8].

 {{< highlight shell >}}
 journalctl -u sensu-backend -f
 {{< /highlight >}}

-_NOTE: On older distributions of Linux, use `sudo service sensu-backend start` to start the backend and `tail -f /var/log/sensu/sensu-backend.log` to verify it._

 {{< platformBlockClose >}}

-{{< platformBlock "Ubuntu/Debian RHEL/CentOS" >}}
+{{< platformBlock "Ubuntu RHEL/CentOS" >}}

 ### Next steps